 Take a stroll on either of the two jetties that extend out over the sea for unobstructed breathtaking views.

-Most visitors come here to relax, jog or exercise, whereas swimming is not recommended due to the strong current along this coastline.
+Most visitors come here to relax, jog or exercise.
+Unfortunately, swimming is not recommended due to the strong current along this coastline.

 Address: Pantai Tanjung Lobang, 98000, Miri, Sarawak